With SocietyTogether with Local Communities

 Tokyo Century continuously engages in educational and academic support activities which serve as an initiative to contribute to the creation of talented individuals who will lead the financial industry in the future.

-In 2017, Tokyo Century employees participated in industry research seminars and career development classes at universities as guest lecturer for 23 lessons (996 students attended in total) to provide knowledge on finance and leasing as well as the way of working.
+In fiscal 2020, Tokyo Century employees participated in industry research seminars and career development classes at universities as guest lecturer for 8 lessons to provide knowledge on finance and leasing as well as the way of working.

 Furthermore, PT.
-Century Tokyo Leasing Indonesia (CTI), Tokyo Century’s local subsidiary in Indonesia, constantly delivers financial literacy lectures (*1) at high schools and universities.
-In 2018, CTI initiated “Month of Financial Literation and Inclusion (*2) ” along with CSR Program, providing lecture at a senior high school in South Jakarta, Indonesia.
+Century Tokyo Leasing Indonesia (CTI), Tokyo Century’s local subsidiary in Indonesia, constantly delivers financial literacy lectures (*1) at elementary schools, high schools and universities.
+In 2020, CTI initiated “Month of Financial Literation and Inclusion (*2)” along with CSR Program, providing an online lecture at an elementary school in West Java, Indonesia.

-*1 Number of lectures held at high schools and universities and the participants are as follows:
+*1 Number of lectures held at elementary schools, high schools and universities and the participants are as follows: